TTOEKS/AES-Project/README.md

 # AES-Project
+Update 2020.06.07
-This project is my graduation class work / Update 2020.06.07
+This project is my graduation class work

 I want make encrypted storage that anyone who not access can't read even admin
 And i should consider how can i save encrypted file name and send search query (EDB Keyword Search)